 Platforms & Devices

-Windscribe, even in its free version, is available on just about every platform you could hope for.
-We tested it on our full suite of operating systems and devices, including Windows, MacOS, iOS, Android and Linux, and were consistently impressed throughout.
+We tested Windscribe’s free VPN apps on our full suite of operating systems and devices, including Windows, MacOS, iOS, Android and Linux, and were consistently impressed throughout.

-You can also install it at router level, with a comprehensive guide on the Windscribe website available to walk you through the process.
-There’s no limit on the number of simultaneous connections you can have, even on the free version, although a router install would drain your data cap far too quickly.
+You can also install Windscribe at router level, and there’s no limit on the number of simultaneous connections you can have, although a router install on your home network would drain your data cap far too quickly.

 Games Consoles & Streaming Devices